 Who is the Fujifilm X-H1 for?

-The Fujifilm X-H1 is the only X-series model with in-camera image stabilization, so if you need to be able to shoot handheld in low light, this is the camera to get.
+The Fujifilm X-H1 is the now only one of two X-series models with in-camera image stabilization, so if you need to be able to shoot handheld in low light, this is the camera to get.

 It’s also a great pick for those who are used to the weight and heft of a DSLR, have larger hands, or just like the balance a meatier camera brings to larger/heavier lenses.

 Personally, I have big hands, and found the transition from a DSLR body to a smaller mirrorless a little annoying, especially without the use of a camera grip.
 However, with the X-H1, I feel right at home.

 The X-H1 could also be for you if you do slower styles of still photography – portraiture, landscape, architectural, macro, etc. It’s quite unlike it’s other X-series cousins, and stands out from the pack for its robustness and practical ergonomics.

 The X-H1’s flicker reduction could also be a deciding factor for those doing a lot of indoor shooting – being able to avoid the dreaded ‘bands’ when shooting in artificial light is a huge timesaver.

 Avoid the X-H1 if you’re an action photographer, looking for a lighter, more compact camera, or need high-class video options.

 Size: (W) 140.5mm × (H) 82.8mm × (D) 46.1mm / (W) 5.5in × (H) 3.3in × (D) 1.8in

 - Second sub monitor for film simulation and shooting data